An explanation of Mondrian's oeuvre by Michael Sciam

 Colors influence the perception of form

-The large square form appears to open in the top left corner and expand upward through a red plane that is no longer based on the initial module.
+The large square form appears to open up in the top left corner and expand upward through a red plane that is no longer based on the initial module.
+Observation of the red elsewhere shows how variations in size and proportion can make the same color look different.
+This is accentuated by relations with the neighboring colors.
+The red appears almost lighter alongside black than gray or yellow, next to which it appears to acquire greater weight and solidity.

 The contrast between black and blue in the lower right section appears so faint (in the original more so than in reproductions) as to suggest continuity between one hue and the other and hence a reopening of the form.
 Chromatic value has, of course, an influence on the clarity with which the form is perceived.